suncoast-devs/handbook/curriculum/back-end/full-stack-i/lecture/dotnet/05-simple-api.md

 }
 ```

-Controllers and the Startup.cs are the main part of the an API.
-In other lessons we will cover talking to databases and using a React app
+Controllers and the Startup.cs are the central part of an API.
+In other lessons, we cover talking to databases and using a React app.

 ### SDG Template

-SDG has a template to make developing APIs even easier.
+SDG has a template to make developing APIs even more straightforward.
 To install the template:

 ```bash
 dotnet new -i SDG.templates.Web.API
 ```

-This has already installed and set up:
+This template has already installed and set up:

 - CORS
 - Postgres & EF Core